risatrix/ovid/README.md

 You can read a little more about that [here](http://techintranslation.com/if-you-want-something-done-part-1-getting-ovid-into-json/).

-##What It Might Become

-My eventual goal is to make this into an API, which I will probably use Django for.

-Until then, everyone is welcome to use the JSON etc., though the addresses may change so I wouldn't suggest using the URL for anything permanent.
+I'm now adding JSON files for tranlsations, too.

+##Job to be done

+I used this structured data for an [Ovid API](https://ovid-api.herokuapp.com/), which I built with Django.
+I'll keep playing with it as time allows.

+##Archival Use

+I haven't yet gotten around to putting up a license.
+Everyone is welcome to use the JSON etc.  When I get a moment, I'm going to try to organize this in a proper way so the JSON URLs don't change too much.